Special projects can grow naturally from your high schooler’s studies and interests. When they invest in a such a project, it can benefit them by:

-- Draw pictures or cut photos from a magazine or online source to illustrate the sentence and embellish pages.
+- Draw pictures or cut photos from a magazine or online source.
+Use them to illustrate the sentence and embellish pages.

-Possible Themes: Japan, Incas, the Renaissance, the Civil War, the Victorian Era, nutrition and health, plants, rocks and minerals, weather
+Possible Themes: Japan, Incas, the Renaissance, the Civil War, nutrition and health, plants, rocks and minerals, weather

 2. State Birds or Flowers Book

 Research the birds or flowers for each of the 50 states, and make an illustrated booklet.